rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And when the time came for their purification according to the Law of Moses, they brought him up to Jerusalem to present him to the Lord ^0222

-( as it is written in the Law of the Lord, Every male who first opens the womb shall be called holy to the Lord ) ^0223
+(as it is written in the Law of the Lord, Every male who first opens the womb shall be called holy to the Lord) ^0223

 and to offer a sacrifice according to what is said in the Law of the Lord, a pair of turtledoves, or two young pigeons. ^0224

 Now there was a man in Jerusalem, whose name was Simeon, and this man was righteous and devout, waiting for the consolation of Israel, and the Holy Spirit was upon him. ^0225

-And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Christ. ^0226
+And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ. ^0226

 And he came in the Spirit into the temple, and when the parents brought in the child Jesus, to do for him according to the custom of the Law, ^0227